Job Applicant Privacy Notice

 Retention Period

-Speculative CV’s and information provided by potential job applicants and/or recruitment agencies unrelated to a specific current vacancy.
+Speculative CV’s and information provided by potential job/volunteer applicants and/or recruitment agencies unrelated to a specific current vacancy.

 None applicable

 Destroyed on receipt.
-Vacancies are advertised on the careers portal and Link only accepts applications for a vacant position when advertised.
+Employee and worker vacancies are advertised on the careers portal and Link only accepts applications for a vacant position when advertised.

-Link Careers Portal – job applicant active profile account.
+Link Careers Portal – job applicant active profile account ( includes previously submitted application history).

 Consent